Life cycle assessments

 Our products have an impact on the environment at each stage of their life cycle from the sourcing of raw materials through to product manufacture, distribution, consumer use and disposal.
-Understanding and managing these impacts is crucial to achieving our Sustainable Living Plan goals.
+Understanding and managing these impacts is crucial to achieving our ambitions to improve the health of the planet.

 New product design